Reasons to call an IBCLC

 Breast Massage

 Breast Massage Therapy is a protocol that increases milk flow, relieves engorgement, clogged, and/or infected milk ducts.
 This technique incorporates lymphatic drainage, effleurage, acupressure, and hot stones.
-This massage is done while you are sitting up in a relaxed position and is done on the skin.

 Groups & Classes

-Circle of Mothers
+Circle of Mothers Postpartum Support Group

-Prenatal Breastfeeding Class
+Free Prenatal Breastfeeding Classes

-Lamaze Childbirth Education Classes
+Childbirth Education Classes Options